AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 * A Plan license with administrative access to Timesheets & hours.
 For more information about granting administrative access to Timesheets & hours, see [Grant users administrative access to certain areas](../../administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md).
 * Contribute or higher permissions to the project with access to Log Hours.
 For more information about granting permissions on projects, see [Share a project in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).
-* Your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences, if you want to log time directly to a project.
+* Your Workfront administrator must enable the Log time directly on projects setting in the **Timesheet & Hours > Preferences** section of the Setup area, if you want to log time directly to a project.
 For more information about allowing users to log hours directly to projects, see [Configure timesheet and hour preferences](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).

 To log time in the Hours section of a project, task, or issue: